-Adjust oven rack to center position and preheat oven to 450°F. Toss strawberries with 6 tablespoons sugar in a medium bowl and set aside.
+Adjust oven rack to center position and preheat oven to 450°F (230°C).
+Toss strawberries with 6 tablespoons sugar in a medium bowl and set aside.

 Place flour in a large bowl.
-Whisk in 1 tabespoon sugar.
+Whisk in 1 tablespoon sugar.
 Stirring with a wooden spoon, drizzle in 3/4 cup cream.
 Stir until a lumpy dough is formed.
-Do not over mix.
+Do not overmix.

 Using a 1-ounce cookie scoop, scoop balls of dough onto a parchment-lined baking sheet, spacing them 2 inches apart.
 Brush tops with cream and bake until golden brown, about 12 minutes.
 Remove biscuits and set aside.